robtassl/nicknames/README.md

 //false
 ```

 Source of `names.csv` borrowed from https://github.com/carltonnorthern/nickname-and-diminutive-names-lookup.
-Goal is to get the `names.csv` file better populated over time.
+Goal is to get the `names.csv` file better populated over time, or find an existing source/API that can be used.